You have probably heard about the importance of strengthening your core abdominal muscles and back muscles in order to prevent back pain.

 Speaking of swimming, water exercises are very good for building strength while supporting the back and preventing injury or pain.
 Many physical therapists recommend therapy programs done in a swimming pool.

 Back pain needs to be handled with the advice of your doctor and a well planned, core and back strengthening exercise routine.
-Use the A-Z exercise library and the free Fitness Report Card to get started now!
+Use the A-Z exercise library to get started now!